ehmpathy/with-remote-state-caching/README.md

 Before being able to use remote-state caching, we'll need to set up a remote-state caching context within which the queries and mutations will be registered

-This context,
-- tracks all of the queries and mutations registered with the wrapper functions it exposes
-- triggers all interactions specified by the query and mutation options you defined
-- provides additional data useful in defining the interactions between queries and mutations (e.g., currently cached keys)

-In short, this is the glue that provides the additional information, i.e., context, needed for the remote-state caching to produce the powerful automations which make it so useful.
+This is the glue that provides the additional information, i.e., the context, needed for the remote-state caching to power the internal cache interactions which make it so useful.

 Let's get started